ZexinChen/AlphaTracker/Manual/Colab.md

 ## An Important Notice Before You Continue:

-Google Colab is only useful for training and inference purposes.
-If you have a fully-labeled set of data using the Alphatracker annotation tool, continue on.
-If you have NOT labeled your data, **please complete this step first!**

-Also, if you are trying out Alphatracker and would like to use the sample data, click [here](https://drive.google.com/drive/folders/1Dk6e7sJ-dtT3L26r2Tw2QeiQSkn1DAfs?usp=sharing) to download this data.
+The training of AlphaTracker requires human annotated data.

+1. Train with your own annotated data:

+You can annotate your own data with the AlphaTracker Annotation Tool we provided before proceeding to the training phase.

 To access the Colab notebook, **click [here](https://colab.research.google.com/drive/1SE3NpoTOjZqt8AftP5taNCQ8efWUanQW?usp=sharing)**

+2. Train with our annotated data:

+Alternatively, if your images resemble ours (background, mouse appearance, shooting angle), you can use the annotated dataset we provide.
+Click [here](https://drive.google.com/drive/folders/1Dk6e7sJ-dtT3L26r2Tw2QeiQSkn1DAfs?usp=sharing) to download this data.

+To access the Colab notebook, **click [here](https://colab.research.google.com/drive/1SE3NpoTOjZqt8AftP5taNCQ8efWUanQW?usp=sharing)**

+3. Test without training.

+We also provide pre-trained model which allows users to skip training.
+This promises good performance if your videos resemble ours (background, mouse appearance, shooting angle).

-Lastly, please run different experiments if you have a variable number of animals across the JSON files.
+Note: If the number of animals are different across the JSON files, you need to run each separately.

 <br>